lah-rb/tall_grass/README.md

 * Follow the input guide and select an option then hit return
 * If you choose to save new then you will be prompted with "Please give a name to this save:" then type the name wou wish to create your save under and hit return
 * If you choose to overwrite, load, or delete a list of avaliable saves will be displayed and you will be prompted with "Give the number of the save you wish to overwrite||load||delete:" then type the number next to the save you need to use and hit return.
-* Deleting a save will then prompt you with confirmation "Are you sure that you want to DELETE adventure?
+* Choosing to delete a save called "adventure" will then prompt you with confirmation "Are you sure that you want to DELETE adventure?
 This action cannot be undone.
 (Y/n)" where you must type "Y" in order to complete the deletion.

 Note: If you choose to overwrite or load a save you may lose other unsaved game data.
 It is always a good idea to create a new save if in doubt.
 Note: If you delete a save you will lose data.
 That is the whole point...